Advancing Brainwave Modeling with a Codebook-Based Foundation Model: Experiments

 \subsection{Comparison with State-of-the-Art}

-We evaluated the performance of fine-tuned LaBraM++ in comparison to other LBMs, namely variations of NeuroGPT.
-By using the same benchmarking as described in section \ref{sec:implementation} and originally introduced in \citet{lee2025assessing}.
-We perform the same full finetuning and use the same 10-fold subject-independent cross-validation for model evaluation.
-We chose the pre-trained NeuroGPT model and the encoder-only module of the pre-trained NeuroGPT model (as discussed in \cite{NeuroGPT} where the authors claim that fine-tuning the encoder alone produces similar or improved results over the full model).

-As shown in Table \ref{table: sota_lbms}, when full-finetuned, LaBraM++, despite being trained on less training data, it demonstrates competitive performance against other leading LBM models such as LaBraM and NeuroGPT.
-This suggests that if LaBraM++ was trained on the full list of datasets used by existing LBMs, it would likely yield even greater performance improvements, further reinforcing its potential as a strong and efficient brainwave foundation model.
+We evaluated the performance of fine-tuned LaBraM++ in comparison to other fine-tuned LBMs, namely variations of NeuroGPT \cite{NeuroGPT}, BIOT \cite{yang2023biot}, EEGPT \cite{wang2024eegpt} and CBraMod \cite{wang2025cbramod}.
+By using the same benchmarking as described in section \ref{sec:fin} and originally introduced in \citet{lee2025assessing}, we perform the same full finetuning and use the same 10-fold subject-independent cross-validation for the evaluation of all models.
+As shown in Table \ref{table: sota_lbms}, when full-finetuned, LaBraM++ demonstrates competitive performance against other leading finetuned LBM models.
+This suggests that training LaBraM++ on a broader range of datasets used by existing LBMs could further enhance its performance, reinforcing its potential as a strong and efficient brainwave foundation model.